Tickets

 Contents

-The Westminster Abbey gardens are thought to be one of the oldest garden areas in Westminster, dating back to the 12th century.
+The Westminster Abbey garden is thought to be one of the oldest garden areas in Westminster, dating back to the 12th century.
 Initially created to grow food, today, the garden is a spread of green, bordered by the abbey, and a place for people to gather and relax.
-Here's everything you need to know about the stunning gardens at Westminster Abbey.
+Here's everything you need to know about the stunning garden at Westminster Abbey.

 westminster abbey garden

-The College Garden at Westminster Abbey has many different kinds of trees within its walls, the most important of which is the London Plane tree, which was planted in the 1850s near the Westminster School dormitory.
-There is a high stone wall that was built here in 1376.
-You can access the 18th-century dormitory that was made for Westminster School on the west side.
-There are two smaller gardens at Westminster Abbey:
+The College Garden has many kinds of trees within its walls, the most important being the London Plane tree, planted in the 1850s near the 18th-century school dormitory.
+There is a high stone wall built in 1376.
+You can access the dormitory on the west side.

 Little Cloister Garden

-This little garden was initially designed as a relaxing area for those in recuperation after illness.
-It has a Victorian fountain and scented plants that border the garden that allows you to let go and feel connected to nature.
-From here, you can also see the ruins of the 12th century St Catherine's chapel and its small private garden.
+This little garden was designed as a relaxing area for those in recuperation.
+It has a Victorian fountain and scented plants that border the garden.
+From here, you can also see the ruins of the 12th-century St Catherine's Chapel and its small private garden.

 Garth